codewithnikh-9122/weather-Detector/README.md

 # weather-Detector
-This is my firt github program
+This is my firt github repository